futurehood/DeCent/README.md

 ## Technical Overview

 A DCNT server is a simple self-hosted HTTPS/WSS server that implements the DCNT protocol.
 Preferably, this server will be running locally.
 DWAs connect to DCNT servers to facilitate WebRTC peer-to-peer connections between browsers.
 Everything that happens within a DWA will occur over the established P2P networks the application creates, there is no dependence on external resources or services.
+DCNT servers do not connect with one another, they merely provide connectivity between browsers.

 <img src="readme/connection-anatomy.png">